ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 $$ \{\big((w_{o-c},\dots,w_{o+c}),\ w_o\big)\ |\ 0\leq o\leq W,\  c \neq 0\} $$

 In fact, one can even choose $w_o$ to be the word directly *before* the context.
+However, these variations do not alter the results of the model
-These variations do not f {HELP} {EXTEND THIS SECTION A BIT?}
+{HELP} {EXTEND THIS SECTION A BIT?}

 ## 1.4&nbsp;&nbsp;&nbsp;&nbsp;Training the Model: Stochastic Gradient Descent